 Kitron – Naxos

-While you might assume that it means the drink tastes just of lemon, you’re wrong; it’s actually slightly different but equally as delicious!
+While you might assume that it means the drink tastes just like lemon, you’re wrong; it’s slightly different but equally as delicious!
 Kitron hails from the island of Naxos and comes from the citron tree, or Citrus Medica, to give it its actual name.
-It has been grown on the island for more than three centuries, and it’s one of the island’s main exports.
+It has grown on the island for over three centuries, and it’s one of its main exports.

 You’ll find two kitron distilleries on Paxos, and you can visit and check out how they make the drink, as well as tasting some for yourself.
 These are Pomponas and Vallindras.

 The leaves of the kitron tree are picked and then combined with water before going through a complex distilling process several times over.
 You’ll find green kitron, which is around 30% alcohol and tastes quite sweet.
 Then, you’ll find a clear version of approximately 35% alcohol, before the strongest at 40% alcohol, which has a gold color and tastes more bitter than sweet.

 This is 100% one of the drinks from Greece you can not miss.
 If you’ve never seen a kumquat, these are tiny orange fruits that grow on trees.
 They’re delicious in their own right, but in 1860 on the island of Corfu, a British man decided to turn the fruit into alcohol.
 It’s been made ever since!

 In the 1960s, a kumquat liqueur distillery opened in Corfu Town, owned by the Mavromatis family, and it remains there today.
 This Greek liquor is one of the island’s biggest exports, and once you taste it, you’ll see why.

 It has a sweet taste and around 22% alcohol content.
 The beverage is made by preserving the fruit in a sugar syrup, giving it that sweet, almost golden taste.